Claude Code Mastery

 When you send a complex, multi-part request, Claude Code automatically generates a to-do list and works through it sequentially.
 This is not a separate feature you invoke - it is emergent behavior from how the model breaks down compound tasks.

-For example, prompting "Create a header, footer, contact page, and blog page in a glassmorphism theme" produces a structured plan:
+For example, prompting "Create a header, footer, contact page, and blog page in a glassmorphism theme" produces a structured plan.
+Stress-testing that prompt through our prompt critic first is a cheap way to catch ambiguity before the agent runs with it:

 The model works through each item, creating files, updating imports, and testing along the way.
 If you run a development server in a separate terminal tab, you can watch the changes appear in real time as each to-do item completes.